Police: Child caretaker overdosed, patronized prostitute

-HARRINGTON, Del. — Police in Delaware say a man was caring for a child when he agreed to pay a woman for sex and then overdosed.
+HARRINGTON, Del. — Police in Delaware say a man overdosed after agreeing to pay a woman for sex, leaving the prostitute with a 10-year-old child he had been caring for to handle the consequences.

-Citing a Harrington police report, WMDT-TV reports that 58-year-old Charles Reynolds was found unresponsive in a home on Friday.
-Emergency services personnel administered the opioid overdose-reversal drug Narcan, and he was hospitalized for treatment.
+WMDT-TV reports that emergency responders administered Narcan to 58-year-old Charles Reynolds to reverse the opioid overdose on Friday.

-Further investigation found that Reynolds was caring for a 10-year-old child at the home when he overdosed.
-A woman who police say he had agreed to pay for sex was also at the home.
+The Harrington police report says they found the 10-year-old child at the home with the prostitute.

 Information from: WMDT-TV, http://www.wmdt.com/